mgechev/revive/RULES_DESCRIPTIONS.md

 ## cognitive-complexity

 _Description_: [Cognitive complexity](https://www.sonarsource.com/resources/white-papers/cognitive-complexity.html) is a measure of how hard code is to understand.
+While cyclomatic complexity is good to measure "testeability" of the code, cognitive complexity aims to provides a more precise measure of the difficulty of understanding.
 Enforcing a maximum complexity per function helps to keep code readable and maintainable.

 _Configuration_: (int) the maximum function complexity